Constitutional challenge regarding police powers

 The case

-Trudel Johnston & Lespérance is proud to represent the Canadian Civil Liberties Association, which is intervening in a constitutional challenge before the Superior Court of Quebec.
-The litigation seeks to put an end to certain police powers that enable racial profiling.
+Trudel Johnston & Lespérance is proud to represent the Canadian Civil Liberties Association, which intervened in a constitutional challenge that seeks to put an end to certain police powers that enable racial profiling.

 This case challenges the power of the police to carry out roadside checks without suspicion.
 The CCLA argues that this power is unjustified, arbitrary, and represents a significant violation of individual rights guaranteed by the Charter.